rns/MarpaX-Parse-Take-I/rationale.md

 I deliberately avoided naming the module MarpaX::Parser as it is not the parser, just an interface to it.
 The parser is Marpa::R2  [5] by Jeffrey Kegler [6].

+This rationale can be forked at Github [7].

 [0] http://search.cpan.org/~jkegl/Marpa-R2-2.023_008/pod/Vocabulary.pod

 [1] https://github.com/rns/Marpa-Easy-proof-of-concept/blob/master/t/09_reversing_diff_bnf.t